shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-## Week 4 Phase Transition, 2012 - 2022
+## Week 4 Ned Ludd and Fellow Travellers

-Neural networks, transformers, and attention
+In this week, we'll look at the Luddites, and consider the recent deployment of AI across various industries, and also, the hidden humans of AI.

 ---

 ## Week 5 The OpenAI Civil War of 4.20 pm November 17 2023 - 1.14 am November 22 2023